tensorpack/tensorpack/docs/tutorial/extend/callback.md

 ### Explain the Callback Methods

 To write a callback, subclass `Callback` and implement the corresponding underscore-prefixed methods.
-You can overwrite any of the following methods to define a new callback:
+You can overwrite any of the following methods in the new callback:

 * `_setup_graph(self)`